-Both, EU and US have strong economic interest in sustain leadership in Internet of Things domain.
-The use cases of goods tracking in global supply chain do have a great economic value.
-Form a technological
+Both, EU and US have strong economic interest in sustaining leadership in the Internet of Things domain.
+The use cases of goods tracking in our global supply chain have a great economic value.
+Form a technological perspective it is favourable that leading US-based UE device producers collaborate with innovative EU- based system vendors to provide solutions for this challenge, drive the global standardization process, and hence, support the digitization of industry and trade.

 The authenticity of high-quality products in B2B and B2C markets have an immense value in global trading.
 In other words, counterfeiting or plagiarizing of merchandise causes enormous costs, damages, and economic losses.
-Tagging high-quality products with Narrowband IoT devices will enable to prove the authenticity of high-quality products during their whole cycle and might support further capabilities, like proper usage, handling, maintenance and tracking.
+Tagging high-quality products with Narrowband IoT devices will enable to prove the authenticity of high-quality products during their whole cycle and might support further capabilities like proper usage, handling, maintenance and tracking.